Betty is a British-Russian soprano based in London, and has a varied career as a recitalist, opera, concert, and consort singer.

 Other oratorio experience includes Handel's Messiah, Mozart's Requiem, Vivaldi's Gloria, Fauré's Requiem, Brahms' Requiem, Bach's Magnificat & St. John Passion, and Will Todd's Mass in Blue, and gala concert appearances includes the venues Cadogan Hall, St. John's Smith Square, and Queen's House Greenwich.
 Betty is very much looking forward to making her Russian gala concert debut in Moscow in March 2020.

 Betty trained at the Guildhall School of Music and Drama.
-She is currently a member of the Barock Vokal programme in Mainz, Germany, with whom she recently made her solo concert debuts in Germany, performing Spanish songs with guitarist Hans-Werner Huppertz at the Koblenz International Guitar Festival in June 2019, as well as Italian concert arias with a string ensemble at Schloss Engers and the Mainz Landesmuseum in October 2019.
+She is currently a member of the Barock Vokal programme in Mainz, Germany, with whom she recently made her solo concert debuts in Germany, performing Spanish songs with guitarist Hans-Werner Huppertz at the Koblenz International Guitar Festival in June 2019, Italian concert arias with a string ensemble at Schloss Engers and the Mainz Landesmuseum in October 2019, and a masterclass with Andreas Scholl & Tamar Halperin culminating in a folk-baroque concert programme.
 She previously received a First Class Music BA from the University of Oxford (Exeter College).

 Betty has held choral scholarships at Exeter College, Oxford and St Martin-in-the-Fields Church, London; she has also sung extensively with professional choirs and consorts, including Oxford Consort of Voices, St Martin's Voices, Blenheim Singers, The Hanover Band, Locrian Singers, Oxford Bach Soloists, and Sansara, through which she has toured to the USA, Germany, Italy, Spain, and France.
 She is the soprano soloist on the EM Records world premiere recording of C.V.
 Stanford’s Mass in G, as well as being part of the solo-voice consort for the Pan Classics CD of Pelham Humfrey Symphony Anthems lead by Edward Higginbottom and accompanied by Instruments of Time and Truth.